-Watch an interesting documentary on the Cu Chi tunnels to understand it more here: https://youtu.be/19ejFuEyHyk
+Watch an interesting documentary on the Cu Chi tunnels to understand it more here.

 It was said that if the Cu Chi Tunnels fell, the Vietnamese would have lost the war.
 But if they stood, they would win.

-By contrast, Ben Duoc (around 70km from Ho Chi Minh City) would be our recommendation if you have time.
+By contrast, Ben Duoc (around 70 kilometers from Ho Chi Minh City) would be our recommendation if you have time.
 Because it is further out from the city center, you will be able to see more of the countryside, and also experience a less-touristy section of the tunnels.

 On your journey, you will not only hear captivating stories about Vietnam’s history, but also experience what life may have been like for soldiers during the war as lived their daily lives underground avoiding conflict that went on above.
 You will also gain insight into the persistence and resourcefulness of the Vietnamese as you crawl on all fours through these tiny underground tunnels and explore various rooms that served different purposes to those living inside.

 How to Get to the Cu Chi Tunnels from Ho Chi Minh?

 You have many options when it comes to transport to the Cu Chi tunnels – motorbike, car, bus or speedboat!